tanc7/zh3r0CTFwriteups/hardwork.md

 ## Two innocous files

 ## Unzipping the codebase

+Trying to unzip the "zip" file, you'll find out that it throws a error message.
+The reason why, is that the compressed archive is in 7z format, so `7z x file.zip` to extract it.

+Now take a deep breath, the next one is going to be long.

 ## Mastering your grep, sed, awk, cut, paste skillz

 You will have a lot of files to sift through, but there will be many more to come.
 You are taking this challenge with the author having the assumption that you know the basic console commands to print, parse, sort, reduce, and organize with efficiency without the use of graphical GUIs.

-You will need to learn how to use the following commands
+You will need to learn how to use the following commands, as this exercise is basically a log-analysis task on steroids.

 1. `cat`, which concatenates (either prints or combines) multiple file contents together
 2. `grep` and it's variants like `egrep` or `grep -e`.
 In particular, know that `egrep -i` means ignore case, `egrep -irna` means search for characters recursively in your current directory, number the source file, and print binary characters.